|

 Todd and Doyle Brunson Become First Father/Son Pair to Each Win WSOP Bracelets

 This past Thursday marked WSOP history, with Doyle and Todd Brunson becoming the first father/son duo each to have captured WSOP bracelets.
 Todd Brunson took his first Gold bracelet while playing in last week's $2,500 buy-in Omaha High-Low event.
+His father, poker legend Doyle Brunson, on the other hand, has had multiple WSOP victories, including two championship wins.

 Monday, 27 June 2005